shirakawayohane/Config.cs/README.md

 For the flexibility and performance and maintanance reasons, Public API has drastically changed from v1.0^.
 Please note that there is no compatibility between v1 and v2.

+This library use dynamic code generation for flexibility, which means this lib cannot be used in AOT environment (e.g. IL2CPP of Unity)
+But, feel free to send PRs or issues.
+Contribution is welcome.

 ## Quick Start
 Usage is very simple.
 Suppose that you want to perpetuate static class like this.